julcasans/juliocastillo.dev/posts/2019-06-17-lit-html-templates-from-zero-to-hero.md

 ---
-layout: post
+layout: post.njk
-author: "Julio Castillo Anselmi"
+author: Julio Castillo Anselmi
 categories: LitElement

 title: lit-html templates from zero to hero
-published: true
 description: All about writing templates using lit-html.
 It is the the second post of a series about lit-html and LitElement.
-tags: lit-html, LitElement, webdev, javascript
+tags: ['post', 'lit-html', 'LitElement', 'webdev', 'javascript']
 series: LitElement

+date: 2019-06-17

-image: hero-lit-html.webp
+image: /assets/img/hero-lit-html.webp
 ---

 After a very smooth introduction to `lit-html`, I will go hard and get my hands dirty.
 I will show you how to write templates so this will be a session full of code!